samduk/log-analysis-and-security-hardening/class note.md

 		2. Remove all anonymous accounts
 		3. Change default port mappings
 		4. Alter which hosts have access to MySQL
-		5.Do not run MySQL with root level privileges
+		5. Do not run MySQL with root level privileges
 		6. Remove and disable the MySQL history file
 		7. Disable remote logins
 		8. Limit or disable SHOW DATABASES